Home

 To revive the glory of Ayutthaya, the new capital was literally rebuilt from the ruins of Ayutthaya, with boatloads of bricks and stone transported downriver from the old capital.

-The Lak Mueang (the city foundation post), the Grand Palace and the Temple of the Emerald Buddha old Bangkok are some of the legacies from the reign of King Rama I.
+The Lak Mueang (the city foundation post), the Grand Palace and the Temple of the Emerald Buddha in old Bangkok are some of the legacies from the reign of King Rama I.

 Early in his reign, in 1785, King Rama I defeated a massive Burmese invasion along the long Thai – Burmese border and the Burmese were never a serious threat after that.